gilevi/Chat-app/README.md

 Technologies I used:

-React
+- React
-Node with Express
+- Node with Express
-Socket.io API
+- Socket.io API

+Setup:
+- run npm i && npm start for both client and server side to start the development server